pythonarcade/arcade/doc/programming_guide/sound.rst

 time.
 Even on the slowest recent hardware, this usually works if:

 * You only stream one media source at a time.
-* You don't need synchronize it closely with anything else.
+* You don't need to synchronize it closely with anything else.

-Use Streaming Sparingly
+When to Stream
-"""""""""""""""""""""""
+""""""""""""""
 The best way to use streaming is to only use it when you need it.

 Advanced users may be able to handle streaming multiple tracks at a time.
-However, issues with synchronization & interruptions will grow with the number and audio quality of the tracks involved.
+However, issues with synchronization & interruptions will grow with the quantity and quality of the audio tracks involved.

 If you're unsure, avoid streaming unless you can say yes to all of the
 following: